tdelora/audioGPIOTrigger/README.md

 On the bare end wires on the 3.5mm Male Plug Wire:
 - Solder a 1K ohm resistor to the red (left channel) wire.
 Place heat shrink tube over the soldered joint leaving the unsolded side of the resistor exposed.
 - Solder a 1K ohm resistor to the white (right channel) wire.
 Place heat shrink tube over the soldered joint leaving the unsolded side of the resistor exposed.
-- Solder the expossed ends of the 1K ohm resistors to a wire that has a female Dupont connector on the other end.
+- Solder the exposed ends of the 1K ohm resistors to a wire that has a female Dupont connector on the other end.
 Place heat shrink tube over the soldered joint.
   - I used a white wire with a female Dupont connector.
 - Solder a wire with a female Dupont connector to the black (Ground) wire.
   - I used a black wire with a female Dupont connector.